My Great Grandmother’s Fried Peach Pies!

 I remember Lela standing in the kitchen humming as she fried these, placing the crispy treats on a Corelle plate next to the stove as she dipped more into the hot oil in her cast iron skillet.
 The entire house seemed to smell of peaches, an especially welcome treat in the middle of the winter!

 There are many ways to make fried pies nowadays and many shortcuts, but the traditional southern fried pie requires dried fruit and handmade dough, usually a form of biscuit dough rather than real pie pastry.
 Today I’m bringing you the traditional method, which is pretty easy.
-Hang on though because I also plan on bringing you two more methods pretty soon as well.
-They are a bit more newfangled, a bit different in taste and texture, but every bit as good.

-Until then, if you’re yearning for an old fashioned fried pie like Granny used to make, you’ve come to the right place.
+If you’re yearning for an old fashioned fried pie like Granny used to make, you’ve come to the right place.

 For the dough you’ll need flour, shortening, salt, and a bit of milk.